brycecherry75/AdvancedAnalogWrite/README.md

 mode: Common to a given set of pins

-mode (Uno):
+mode:

-FastPWM(OCR) and PhaseCorrectPWM(OCR) (both 8 bit) is only supported on Pins 6/5/11/3
+FastPWM(OCR) and PhaseCorrectPWM(OCR) (both 8 bit) is only supported on 8 bit counters

-FastPWM_8bit/FastPWM_9bit/FastPWM_10bit/PhaseCorrectPWM_8bit/PhaseCorrectPWM_9bit/PhaseCorrectPWM_10bit/PhaseFrequencyCorrectPWM_ICR/PhaseCorrectPWM_ICR/FastPWM_ICR is only supported on Pins 9/10
+FastPWM_8bit/FastPWM_9bit/FastPWM_10bit/PhaseCorrectPWM_8bit/PhaseCorrectPWM_9bit/PhaseCorrectPWM_10bit/PhaseFrequencyCorrectPWM_ICR/PhaseCorrectPWM_ICR/FastPWM_ICR is only supported on 16 bit counters

 When an OCR option is used, PWM cannot be used on an OCxA pin for a given set